 Why a Master of Jurisprudence (M.J.) degree?

-This new degree is designed for individuals interested in developing a better understanding of the law as it affects their non-legal professional and career goals.
+This new degree (subject to ABA acquiescence) is designed for individuals interested in developing a better understanding of the law as it affects their non-legal professional and career goals.
 This degree is for those who do not wish to practice law or earn a J.D. degree.

 Knowledge about the law intersects with a wide array of other disciplines.
 You’ll have the opportunity to choose from among 150 courses, focusing on a variety of professions, including but not limited to:

 - Employment and Human Resources

 - Government Regulations

 - International Law

 - Sports and Entertainment